TacoBadger/US-Baby-Names-Dataset-Project-2/README.md

 ## Key Findings

 I used the case study to learn some of the most basic sql queries such as SELECT, LIMIT, COUNT.
-I learned what the most popular girls names are as well, but I lacked to figure out the most popular names in state and year
+My questions was only half answeredI learned what the most popular girls names are as well, but I lacked to figure out the most popular names in state and year.

 ## What is next?

 I would like to become better with SQL.
 I will try to work with Microsoft SQl.
+I also want to become better with visualizations.

 See you in the next project!